Faropenem: History

 The FDA refused to approve faropenem, an antibiotic manufactured by Louisville-based Replidyne.
 The FDA said the drug was “nonapprovable”, but did not refer to specific safety concerns about the product.
 The company will have to conduct new studies and clinical trials, lasting an estimated two more years, to prove the drug treats community-acquired pneumonia, bacterial sinusitis, chronic bronchitis, and skin infections.

-In India it is available as Farobact 200/300ER CIPLA.
+In India it is available under the name Farokaa, and in Bangladesh as Orfanem.